 “Direct Access” shall have the same meaning as “direct transaction” as defined in section 331(c).

-“Large Customer” is a retail customer having a peak demand of 500 KW or higher, measured by a single meter, in three months out of the preceding twelve months.
+“Large Customer” is a retail customer having a peak demand of 500 kw or higher, measured by a single meter, in at least three out of the preceding twelve months.

 “New Large Customer” is a Large Customer that either has not taken electric service from an electrical corporation in California prior to the effective date of this bill, or has been taking Direct Access service continuously since April 30, 2000.

-“Medium Customer” is a retail customer having an annual peak demand greater than 20kw, but less than 500kw, measured by a single meter.
+“Medium Customer” is a retail customer having an annual peak demand greater than 20kw, measured by a single meter, that is not a Large Customer.
+[Need this to cover customers who have more than 500kw peak demand but who do not qualify as Large Customers because they don’t meet the 3 month requirement].

 “Small Customer” is a retail customer having an annual peak demand of 20kw or lower, measured by a single meter.